History of the Knights Hospitaller in the Levant: Gerard and the First Crusade

-Around 1080, the Abbot of the Church of Saint Mary of the Latins appointed a Benedictine lay brother Pierre-Gérard de Martigues to lead the Hospital as its rector.
-Then about 35 years of age, de Martigues was later known as Blessed Gerard, although he was not recognized as a saint by the Catholic Church.
+Around 1080, the Abbot of the Church of Saint Mary of the Latins appointed a Benedictine lay brother Pierre-Gérard de Martigues, later known as Blessed Gerard, to lead the Hospital as its rector.
 He was possibly one of the frates conversi who came to the Holy Land to serve at the abbey.
 His date of birth was around 1040 and his place of birth is traditionally regarded as being Martigues, Provence.
 A number of hypothetical histories of Gerard and his family have been proposed and rejected.

 Just prior to the Siege of Jerusalem of 1099, much of the Christian population had been expelled from Jerusalem by the Fatimids to prevent collusion with the Western besiegers.
 Following the capture of the city by the Crusaders, the Eastern Christians were gradually returned.
 Gerard remained behind with some fellow serving brothers to tend to the sick in the hospital.
 Shortly thereafter, the Hospital was detached from Saint Mary's and acquired a measure of autonomy under its institutor Gerard.
 It began receiving privileges and donations in its own name from at least 1100 onward.
 Gerard acquired territory and revenues for the organization throughout the kingdom and beyond.
 In the immediate times after the First Crusade, the Hospitallers were not an established Order, military or otherwise.
-But Gerard himself stands as one of the major protagonists of the early Latin Kingdom of Jerusalem and is regarded as a "Crusader without a sword."

 Despite the rules of Christian ethics, charity by the rich sometimes was simply a condescending distribution of alms.
 Until the Hospitallers, the biblical sentiments were never embodied in a formal institution.
 This view was held by the group of knights that had been assembled by Gerard after the crusaders' successful siege of Jerusalem.
 They proclaimed charity as their primary task and obligation.
 Knighthood had been thrust into a monastic and ecclesiastical situation.